Nadeshot

-Matthew Haag (born August 3, 1992), better known as Nadeshot (formerly stylized as NaDeSHoT), is an American former professional Call of Duty player, and founder, co-owner and CEO of 100 Thieves.
+Matthew Haag (born August 3, 1992), better known as Nadeshot (formerly stylized as NaDeSHoT), is an American content creator, the founder, co-owner and former CEO of 100 Thieves, and former professional Call of Duty player.
 As a professional Call of Duty player, Haag was a former captain of OpTic Gaming in the 2014 Call of Duty: Ghosts season and the 2014–2015 Call of Duty: Advanced Warfare season, playing the objective support role.

 Haag is a Major League Gaming (MLG) X Games 2014 gold medalist and 2011 Call of Duty XP World Champion, winning Best eSports player at The Game Awards 2014.
 He is a former Red Bull esports athlete and participates in the Twitch streaming program.
 Haag was previously sponsored by several gaming hardware companies, including Astro Gaming and Scuf Gaming.
 He also runs a YouTube channel with over 3.2 million subscribers and over 270 hours of content.

 Early life

-Haag was born on August 3, 1992, to Jeff and Chris Haag.
-He has a brother and sister.
+Haag was born on August 3, 1992, to Jeff and Christina Haag.
+He has a brother Kevin and sister Sarah.

-Haag attended Amos Alonzo Stagg High School in Palos Hills, Illinois and graduated in 2010.
+Haag attended Amos Alonzo Stagg High School in Palos Hills, Illinois, and graduated in 2010.
 He has also completed a two-year course in business studies at Moraine Valley Community College.
 Prior to competing in competitive gaming, Haag worked at a McDonald's restaurant.